Travel Comfortably and Safely by Rail in Europe

 You can purchase a meal on the long distance train, but you may be better off picking up food before your board the train from a financial perspective and if you have dietary restrictions.

-Europeans travel light with smaller suitcases, which may be a consideration for you when traveling.
+Europeans travel light with smaller suitcases, which may be a consideration for you when traveling as well.
 In addition, Europeans tend to speak softer, so if the car is very quiet be respectful of this distinction.

 6 Unwritten Rules of European Train Travel